simonfuture2/eth-gas-watch/README.md

 pip install -r requirements.txt
 ```
 5. Set up your API keys as environment variables in a `.env` file.

-## Contributing
-Thank you for checking out Eth Gas Watch!
-We welcome contributions from the community.
-If you find a bug or have an idea for a new feature, please create an issue or submit a pull request.
-Together, we can make Eth Gas Watch even better.

 ## License
 Eth Gas Watch is licensed under the MIT License.